rodrigomorenokth/GMIL/README.md

 # Installation Instructions
-Just copy the provided matlab scripts
+1. Copy the provided matlab scripts

+2. run

+addpath(genpath('<directory>'))

+where <directory> is the place where the files are located.

+3. run

+test.m

-test.m contains a basic example of how to use the main function "generalized_MIL_tensor.m"
+This script contains a basic example of how to use the main function "generalized_MIL_tensor.m"

 # Description of the repository